Celine Schillinger will keynote the Berlin Change Day 2018

 • “Writing Proposals: A Handbook of What Makes Your Project Right For Funding”

-THE FOOD CHALLENGE - A SERIOUS BOARD GAME
+THE CLIMATE CHALLENGE - A SERIOUS BOARD GAME

-The food challenge deals with the question of how we can sustainably feed a growing world population.
+The climate challenge deals with the complex problem of climate change.
+Players face the crucial trade-off between long term sustainability and short term economic growth.
 It puts participants in the shoes of key decision makers.
 Each team is responsible for the expansion of a virtual economy on the game board.
 The growth process encompasses the issues that our world leaders are all too familiar with: growth spurts, limited resources, international negotiations, downturns and conflicts.
-Do you have the courage to invest in intensive or organic farms?
+Do you have the courage to invest in renewable energy?
 Do you play local or global?
 Can we prevent ourselves from disasters?
 What courage does it take to collaborate and what courage to lead or facilitate collaboration?

 Elien has experience for about twenty years in leading and facilitating development processes.
 She is dedicated to helping build sustainable organisations and societies, with a whole system approach towards collective impact.
 She has expertise in design and facilitation of participatory processes in complex settings, multi stakeholder dialogue and co-creation and uses methodologies such as future search, world café, open space technology and appreciative inquiry.